 Esther approached the bridge with her hands in her pockets and her head tucked into her scarf.
-Ahead of her she saw a man wearing a t-shirt and jeans clutching the top of the rail watching the road below.
-She gasped as he lifted one leg and tried to climb over the barrier.
-He turned and looked in her direction then stopped.
-She dropped her stare to the pavement, and when she reached him she looked up, “Are you okay?” she said.
+Ahead of her, she saw a man wearing a T-shirt and jeans clutching the top of the rail and watching the road below.
+She gasped when she realised what he was about to do as he lifted one leg and tried to climb over the barrier.
+As if sensing her alarm, the man hesitated and glanced in her direction.
+Esther quickly dropped her stare to the pavement, but when she reached him she couldn’t help looking up at him.

 The man mumbled something.